‘RHOC’ Star Emily Simpson Slams Tamra Judge For Being ‘Rude’ After Vicki Gunvalson’s Birthday

 Emily Simpson wasn’t happy to be left out of the theme of Vicki Gunvalson’s birthday party during last week’s episode of The Real Housewives of Orange County.

-While taping the After Show with co-star Kelly Dodd, Simpson told producers of the series that she found it to be “rude” of Tamra Judge to not inform all of her guests about the theme of Gunvalson’s tea party birthday.
+While taping the Bravo TV After Show with co-star Kelly Dodd, Simpson told producers of the series that she found it to be “rude” of Tamra Judge to not inform all of her guests about the theme of Gunvalson’s tea party birthday.

 After Judge explained that she and Shannon Beador wanted to celebrate Gunvalson’s birthday with an over-the-top bash to make her feel special after her demotion, Simpson said that all of Gunvalson’s guests should have been made aware of her party’s theme.